rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 204: Tag Removed Successfully
   - Body will be undefined
 - 401: The authentication token was not provided or was invalid
-  - Body will be undefined
+  - Body will be an error message
 - 403: The user is not a contributor on the project or does not have the editor role.
-  - Body will be undefined
+  - Body will be an error message
 - 404: The requested project or skill tag was not found on the project
   - message will either say "Project Not Found", or "Skill Tag Not Found On Project"
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error
-  - message will be undefined
+  - message will be an error message

 ### Update Description `PUT` `/api/v1/project/[project_id]/description`

 Changes the description of the project.
 This can only be called by collaborators on the project with the editor role.
+All description input provided to the API is HTML sanitized, and allows only the tags provided by the rich text editor.

 #### Request